Third-Party Funding in International Arbitration

 TPF has also been addressed within the context of the negotiations on the ‘modernisation’ of the Energy Charter Treaty.

 As a final note, TPF is among the topics currently being considered by the UNCITRAL Working Group III within the scope of its work on investor-state dispute settlement reform.
-In particular, during the Working Group’s deliberations, concerns were identified related to the impact of TPF on arbitral proceedings as well as to the impact of TPF on the investor-state dispute settlement system.
+In particular, during the Working Group’s deliberations, concerns have been identified regarding the effects of TPF on arbitral proceedings and on the investor-state dispute settlement system.
 Accordingly, the UNCITRAL Secretariat was tasked with elaborating reforms options for the Working Group to consider.
 The Secretariat recognised that TPF remains largely unregulated and suggested a range of reform options.
 Other than prohibiting TPF, the Secretariat considered, inter alia, regulation to limit access to TPF to impecunious claimants, to disclose the use of TPF, to recover the costs of TPF and to establish a code of ethics for TPF.
 Those reform options were discussed by the Working Group during its 38th session.
 The Working Group expressed a preference for regulating TPF rather than prohibiting it altogether, and addressed several key issues laying foundations for its future work.
+Subsequently, the UNCITRAL Secretariat prepared draft provisions on TPF, which it submitted for comments to delegations and stakeholders on 6 May 2021.
+An updated version of the draft provisions on TPF forms part of the UNCITRAL Secretariat’s July 2022 draft provisions on procedural reform.

 TPF and arbitral proceedings